demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/windblownleaves-ProblematicPilotry/README.md

 ## Issues
 - Configuration files do not automatically sync at this time.
 However, since all calculations are done server-side, this should lead to no issues regardless.
 - Some custom moons, depending on their setup, may occasionally come with various compatibility issues.
 See "compatibility" section.
+- Generic Moons, specifically, seems to come with an slight issue where the item dropship will land partly inside the ground.
+I'm not exactly sure why this is; the author might have moved the dropship inside of its container or such.